SovereignCloudStack/scs-training-kaas-scripts/README.md

 of setting `use-clouds = true` in the `[Global]` swection of `cloud.conf`.
 The `cloud.conf` is auto-generated, and I have not yet found a way to tweak the process.
-The script `_11-fixup-ovn-lb.sh` does change the `ccm-cloud-confit` secret to enable the ovn LB provider and restarts the OCCM.
+The script `_11-fixup-ovn-lb.sh` does change the `ccm-cloud-config` secret to enable the ovn LB provider and restarts the OCCM.

 ### Testing and utilities